geomatsi/br2-external-collection/README.md

 Follow Buildroot instructions and write image to SDcard.
 Before booting device, mount SDcard and edit several files to make sure that WiFi connects on boot.

-For Orange Pi Zero board:
+For Orange Pi Zero board with `connect_orangepi_zero_defconfig` image:
-* `var/lib/connman/eth_test1.config` to configure static IPv4 config or DHCP for wired access
+* `/var/lib/connman/eth_test1.config` to configure static IPv4 config or DHCP for wired access
-* `var/lib/connman/wifi_test1.config` to configure AP name and password for wireless access
+* `/var/lib/connman/wifi_test1.config` to configure AP name and password for wireless access

-For Raspberry Zero W board:
+For Raspberry Zero W board with `connect_rpi0w_gadget_defconfig` image:
-* `var/lib/connman/wifi_test1.config` to configure AP name and password for wireless access
+* `/var/lib/connman/wifi_test1.config` to configure AP name and password for wireless access

-Note that for Raspberry Zero W this step is particularly important since selected DTS overlay enables USB gadget but disables UART port.

 ### TODO